US Cash Products-Midwest gasoline lifted by cycle changes

-* Group 3 gasoline up 4.50 cents a gallon as cycle changes
+* Group 3 gasoline up 4 cents per gallon as cycle changes

 * Chicago gasoline seen up 0.75 cent a gallon